USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 Edit the module name file to specify the PATH and LD_LIBARY_PATH.

-Next, create the module file and save it to the ioapi-3.2 directory
+Next, create the module file named intel-2024 and save it to the ioapi-3.2 directory

 Example:
+cat cat intel-2024

 ```
-cat intel-2024
 #%Module

 proc ModulesHelp { } {